Agriculture Mortgage Loan Requirements

 Financial projections are a detailed analysis of the farm’s revenue, expenses, and cash flow.
 It should demonstrate the ability to generate sufficient income to repay the loan, including principal and interest, over the term of the loan.

-Once eligibility is established and documents are collected, then comes the farm loan approval process.
-Every lender has different underwriting processes, and no two organizations are the same.
-However, these are the factors that most underwriters take into account when making a loan decision.
+Once eligibility is established and documents are collected, the agriculture loan approval process begins.
+Every lender has different underwriting processes, and no two organizations are exactly the same.
+However, these are the factors that most underwriters consider when making a loan decision.

 Debt Service Coverage Ratio (DSCR)